dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/detected-quads-result.md

 # DetectedQuadsResult

-The `DetectedQuadsResult` class represents a captured result whose type is detected quads, which contains an array of `DetectedQuadResultItem` and the rotation transformation matrix of the original image relative to the rotated image.
+The `DetectedQuadsResult` class represents a collection of [`DetectedQuadResultItems`](detected-quad-result-item.md), the basic unit of a detected quad result.

 ## Definition